Updated: July 27, 2016

 Wine and dine your night away.
 There are more than 75 options to choose from, but here are some suggestions:

 Causal dining: Empire Burger.
 Need we say more?
-They offer some amazing burgers, hand cut fries and home-made sauces.
+They offer some amazing burgers, hand cut fries and homemade sauces.
 Our favorite sauces are the Jalapeno Ranch or the Sweet Mango Chutney.
 Belly up to the bar to catch the game, enjoy an ice cold brew and fill up on a 1/3 lb. burger.
 Another good spot for the entire family, Downstairs at Eric’s, has 14 TV’s, 20 beers on tap, 100 beers by the bottle, a full arcade and a pizza called the GIGANTOR…enough said.
 Be sure to order the Baked Wings.
-They are to-die-for.

 Fine dining: Relish offers Colorado inspired cuisine, using locally raised and grown products.
 Matt Fackler, chef and owner, searches for the freshest ingredients, changing the menu seasonally.
 Relish is in the heart of downtown Breckenridge, with views of the Breckenridge Ski Resort and Main Street.

 There are plenty of locations in Breckenridge to capture the fall colors.
-If you are looking for more inspiration while visiting Breckenridge, check out our Pinterest page; 24 hours in Breckenridge and Fall Colors in Breckenridge.
+If you are looking for more inspiration while visiting Breckenridge, check out our Pinterest pages: 24 hours in Breckenridge and Fall Colors in Breckenridge.